 The report indicates that the growing number of young Latinos will help boost that growth as they will join the workforce as an older generation of Americans, the “Baby Boomers”, will retire.

-With an average age of 28 years old, the Latina population in the United States is very young, the report adds.
+With an average age of 28 years old, the Latino population in the United States is very young, the report adds.

 As we prepare to celebrate National Hispanic Heritage Month, there is much to celebrate, as these figures put us above all minorities in the country.

-Across the country there will be events held to celebrate our culture between September 15 and October 15.
-This is a commemoration that should be celebrated in every home, community, school and business, since with these dates there is much to celebrate.
+Across the country, there will be events held to celebrate our culture between September 15 and October 15.
+This is a commemoration that should be celebrated in every home, community, school, and businesses.